 A military junta took control of the government in 1930, setting in motion a series of military regime changes that occurred until 1985, when indirect elections took place and Brazil returned to a civil government regime.

 Democracy was fully re-established to Brazil in 1988, ushering in the current Federal Constitution.
 The Brazilian Federation is composed of four autonomous entities with no power hierarchy: States, Municipalities, Union, and the Federal District.
 The division of power among the Executive, Legislative, and Judicial branches exists as well, organized by the above four entities and elected by direct suffrage.
-The current president of Brazil is Luis Inacio Lula de Silva, who was re-elected on 2006.
+The country is currently governed by Dilma Rousseff, Brazil’s first woman president.

 Given its great size and population, Brazil is a South American leader in politics as well as economics.
 It is considered a leader of developing countries worldwide, with a foreign policy oriented toward multi-lateralism.

 The economic policies initiated by former president Fernando Cardoso have completely eliminated hyperinflation and grown Brazil’s economy into the seventh largest in the world.
 However, this early economic progress has come at the expense of high taxes and poor investment in public services, along with increased corruption.
 Although Brazil’s economy was relatively untouched by the recession of the late 2000s, inflation has now crept back up to 6%.

 In June 2013, these grievances erupted into widespread protests in most Brazilian cities.
 Thus far, most of these protests have been peaceful.
 The National Congress has addressed several specific grievances, which may reduce the level of protests later this year.

 As the savvy traveler has probably already figured out, Brazil’s weather is as variable as its landscape.
 The equator bisects the country, and so 90% of the country is tropical.
 Temperatures along the equator are hot with next to no seasonal variation.